Sketchy wants to replace boring textbooks with ‘Pixar-like’ videos – TechCrunch

 While Sketchy’s strategy might seem odd, it’s actually well-known.
 The “memory palace” technique matches objects to concepts for easier memorization.
 So far, Sketchy has more than 30,000 paid subscribers and is on track to hit $7 million in revenue this year.

 To charge this growth and break into new content verticals, Sketchy is taking venture capital on for the first time in its seven-year history.
 Last month, the team announced that it has raised a $30 million Series A led by The Chernin Group (TCG).
-Today, it tacks on $2 million to that total with financing from co-investor Reach Capital.
+Today, some of those shares were sold in a secondary transaction Reach Capital, which now accounts for $3 million of the financing.
 It’s a big combined investment for a company that has been bootstrapping since birth — and the deal could help us see where online education is heading.

 The capital comes as Sketchy itself looks to grow past a content service for med students, and into an education platform tackling information in critical fields, from legal to nursing.
 With the new money, Sketchy plans to build an in-house animation studio and hire more artists and doctors, some of whom are currently consultants.

-Note: Editor’s note: The original version of this story stated that Sketchy had raised $32 million.
-This is incorrect.
-The company raised $30 million along with a secondary transaction from Reach Capital.